 How to gift it: Give the tickets in a box of trinkets that goes with the theme — gold coins and eye patches for pirates; cobwebs and plastic spiders for a haunted house.
 Or, wrap up the tickets with the fun, at-home family game night version, Escape the Room: The Secret of Dr. Gravely’s Retreat.

-A class in something they’ve been drying to try
+A class in something they’ve been dying to try

 My kids have been begging for gymnastics and lacrosse lessons lately, so those would be easy add-on gifts.
 You can find unexpected options like cooking classes, Irish dance lessons, circus-style acrobatics (at The Circus Project, above), DJ lessons, construction workshops, digital animation classes, rock climbing lessons, and even board game classes by asking around on your neighborhood Facebook group or Mommy Poppins page.
 Hint: you can usually ask for your child to try a mini-session of classes to see if they’ll like it before you commit to an entire semester.